Adams-Galaxy/msc/README.md

 # Minecraft Server CLI (msc)

 `msc` is a Typer-based command-line companion for running your self-hosted Minecraft server.
-It is designed to be installed via `pipx` and run directly inside a server directory (for now) so it can read local configuration and communicate with the running container.
+It is designed to be installed via `pipx` and run directly inside a server directory (or from anywhere if you set a user-level default) so it can read local configuration and communicate with the running container.

 ## Features (initial)